jbillo/handcompare/README.md

 Traditionally my team employs SVN for change control.
 I have been the main team member leading the charge to move these scripts and internal documentation to a GitHub Enterprise installation.

+In short, though, test-driven development practices have been invaluable in this exercise and have enforced a level of code quality that provides more confidence and coverage.

 ## Resources

 * Python `.gitignore` file copied from GitHub: <https://github.com/github/gitignore/blob/master/Python.gitignore>